Terms of Service

 All clergy are entitled to statutory bank holidays in addition to their annual leave entitlement.
 When it is not possible to take the actual bank holiday off (for instance, because it is a major festival) a day in lieu should be taken.

 For all stipendiary clergy – the body responsible for the payment of your stipend is the Oxford Diocesan Board of Finance (ODBF).
 It performs this responsibility through the Church Commissioners, who are not legally your employer but are responsible for paying a stipend to most clergy and licensed lay workers in parochial or diocesan appointments by monthly instalments paid into your bank account on the last working day of each month.
 They are also responsible for making deductions for income tax, national insurance, etc.

 There are national guidelines to ensure all stipends are broadly comparable.
 The National Minimum Stipend (NMS) is calculated and set by the Central Stipend Authority (CSA).
 However, the actual stipend level is set by the body responsible for your post, in most cases the Diocesan Board of Finance.
 The diocese calculates your stipend in accordance with the method set out in The Remuneration of the Clergy as advised and updated by the CSA.

 All stipendiary clergy under common tenure are legally entitled to receive at least the NMS.
-The diocese sets their stipend rates, guided by national and regional stipends benchmarks also provided by the CSA.
+The diocese sets its stipend rates, guided by national and regional stipends benchmarks also provided by the CSA.
 For stipendiary clergy, the amount they will be paid is noted on their statement of particulars.
-The amount of diocesan stipend is reviewed annually with effect from 1 April, however there is no guarantee of an increase.
+The amount of diocesan stipend is reviewed annually with effect from 1 April, however, there is no guarantee of an increase.
 For current levels of stipend for different categories of clergy in the Diocese of Oxford, please read the stipends letter.

 The Church Commissioners payroll department has launched a new payroll self-service system for clergy called MyView.